myesn/awesome/README.md

 *   [sindresorhus/electron-boilerplate](https://github.com/sindresorhus/electron-boilerplate) - Boilerplate to kickstart creating an app with Electron
 *   [IndigoUnited/node-promise-retry](https://github.com/IndigoUnited/node-promise-retry) - Retries a function that returns a promise, leveraging the power of the retry module.
 *   [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
-*   [TheRamU/Fay](https://github.com/TheRamU/Fay) - Fay is an open-source digital human framework integrating language models and digital characters.
-It offers retail, assistant, and agent versions for diverse applications like virtual shopping guides, broadcasters, assistants, waiters, teachers, and voice or text-based mobile assistants.
 *   [sindresorhus/slash](https://github.com/sindresorhus/slash) - Convert Windows backslash paths to slash paths
 *   [sindresorhus/slugify](https://github.com/sindresorhus/slugify) - Slugify a string
 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.